 I believe in the principle of inclusive education entitlement, that every child is special and precious.
 I want children at King William Street to enjoy learning, to respect and to care for themselves, each other, their environment, and to develop spiritually.
 I would like our school to continue to be a welcoming place where children feel safe to achieve and to enjoy a stimulating education.

-My name is Cara Buy and I am a Parent Trustee/Governor which means that I have been appointed by parents of the school.
-My term of office expires in January 2024.
-I am the named governor for Safeguarding.
+My name is Bradley Prewett and I am a Parent Trustee/Governor which means that I have been appointed by parents of the school.
+My term of office expires in December 2025.
+I am married to Sam and our youngest son is currently in Tiger class.

-My name is Bhawna Goyal and I am a Community Trustees/Governor which means that I have been appointed by the trustees/governors of the school.
-I am also chair of the Finance Committee.
-My term ends in 2023.
+My name is Trish Newton and I am a Parent Trustee/Governor which means I have been appointed by the Parents / Carers of the school on March 2022.
+My term ends in March 2026.

 Governing Body Minutes